Zulqurnain24/Meals/README.md

 # Meals #
 This is a demonstration of 'The Composable Architecture' also known TCA.
-It is a derivative of redux but differs in how it manages individual state of the components.

 # Explaination #
 TCA is a functional and composable architecture for building SwiftUI applications.
 It consists of several core concepts, including state, actions, reducers, and effects.